 Videos for instruction are eligible for 99% accurate professional captions at no cost to the requestor.
 Videos that do not qualify for the centralized captioning service can still be professionally captioned at the rates listed in 4help.
 Videos stored in a location outside of Kaltura (e.g., YouTube, and Vimeo) can leverage the capabilities of those systems to create captions or download the output from Kaltura and upload it to the host location.

 Transcripts are required for audio-only content like podcasts.
 Previously, transcripts had to be downloaded and made available to viewers as separate documents.
-While that is still an acceptable solution, videos within Kaltura now have an interactive transcript widget that appears as soon as the machine/automatic speech recognition (ASR) captions or professional captions finish processing.
+While that is still an acceptable solution, audio and video files within Kaltura now have an interactive transcript widget that appears as soon as the machine-generated captions or professional captions finish processing.
 When using the Kaltura video player in Canvas, the link to the interactive transcript will appear beneath the video player.
 When using Live Captioning services integrated with Zoom, a live transcript is also available.
 Providing a transcript for systems outside of Zoom and Kaltura depends on the capabilities of the video player

 Morris, K. K., Frechette, C., Dukes, L., Stowell, N., Topping, N. E., & Brodosi, D. (2016).
 Closed Captioning Matters: Examining the Value of Closed Captions for “All” Students.
 Journal of Postsecondary Education and Disability, 29(3), 231–238.